 Helpful tips in getting the most out of Twitter

 Talk about your experiences with transparency

 The only thing better than actionable content is actionable content that’s based on your own experiences.
 My best performing tweets are what I call ‘my blueprint’.
 These tweets didn’t provide genetic information, but rather detailed my approach and exact experience.
-A good example of this is my thread describing how I saved my first $100k, to start my first business.
+A good example of this is my thread describing how I saved my first $100k, to invest in real estate and start my first business.

 There’s a lot of value in strategically discussing projects that you’re currently working on.
 You might be reluctant to share, but just remember that for every 1 competitor that may see your content, you’ll get 10 people that will provide genuine feedback, and share their knowledge and experiences and even try to help you.

 If you don’t feel comfortable sharing your current projects, its easy to speak about past projects/business.
 As long as you’re not breaking any NDAs, sharing past experiences shouldn’t affect anything you’re currently working on.